5229 Beckman Institute

 Evaluation and Grading

-Your grade is based on a combination of class participation, preparation, programming assignments, a midterm exam and a final project.
+Your grade is based on a combination of class participation, preparation, programming assignments, quizzes, exams and a final project.

 Class participation/preparation (20%): You are expected to attend class regularly, be prepared, and be on time.
-To reinforce these expectations, there will be in-class programming tasks, mini-quizzes, group exercises, other activities during the first 5 weeks of class that will be logged and count toward your participation/preparation grade at the end of the semester.
+To reinforce these expectations, there will be in-class programming tasks, group exercises, other activities during the first 5 weeks of class that will be logged and count toward your participation/preparation grade at the end of the semester.

 Weekly Assignments (40%): Starting in week 3, there will be ten weekly programming assignments.
 These are graded on a 4-point scale.
 Each assignment will list its due date.
 Most will be due Tuesdays at 9 pm.
 Each student will have a total of four (4) “free” late days (a late day is 24 hours of lateness).
 There are no partial days, so assignments are either on time, 1 day late, 2 days late, etc. Once the four free late days are used up, each successive late day will result in a loss of 1 point.